vstinner/vstinner.github.io/draft/hybrid_graphics.rst

 :authors: Victor Stinner

-`Hybrid Graphics <https://wiki.archlinux.org/index.php/Hybrid_graphics>`_ is a complex hardware and software solution to archieve longer battery life: a slow GPU is used by default, and a second faster GPU is turned on an off automatically on demand.
+`Hybrid Graphics <https://wiki.archlinux.org/index.php/Hybrid_graphics>`_ is a complex hardware and software solution to archieve longer laptop battery life: an **integrated** graphics device is used by default, and a **discrete** graphics device with higher graphics performances is enabled on demand.

 If it is designed and implemented carefully, users should not notice that a laptop has two graphical devices.